StephenCleary/CalculatedProperties/README.md

 http://updatecontrols.net/cs/
 - Nice, but requires ViewModels to follow their own special pattern; at runtime there's a "wrapper" created via reflection around your VMs.
 - Also, tries too hard to be a framework; I want a library.

+- Does not support IBindingList, but it wouldn't be too hard to add if someone needs it.